MiyamotoAkira/tanuki/README.md

 ## Why the name?

 Tanuki is a japanese racoon dog.
-In Japanese folklore he has shapeshifting capabilities.
+In Japanese folklore Tanukis has shapeshifting capabilities.

 ## Motivation.